-As an entrepreneur who has been around the block a few times, I’m often asked a question that goes something like this… How do I choose the right networking opportunities for both myself and my business?
+As an entrepreneur, I’ve been around the block a few times.
+Over the years, I’ve often been asked how I choose the right networking opportunities for myself and my business?

 Great question!
 However, not so simple to answer unless we get clear on a few things first.